Greater Brisbane Area

 This Information Guide has been developed to support individuals and communities in their research into the Aboriginal languages of the Greater Brisbane area.
 Its aim is to identify items in the State Library collections which can be utilised to explore the Aboriginal people, cultures and languages of Brisbane and surrounding areas.

 While historically there has been much written about the languages and dialects of the Greater Brisbane area, there still exists uncertainty around their structure and relationship.
-Specifically, the pastoralists, missionaries and others who recorded language in colonial Moreton Bay may not have understood whether it was a language, a dialect or even the name of a clan group.
 Furthermore, there is even greater ambiguity surrounding the boundaries and extent these languages and dialects were originally spoken.
-Generally speaking, the languages of Brisbane are related with many shared/borrowed words; and traditionally individuals spoke several languages including their parents' languages and neighbouring languages.
-Groups across the region also interacted with each other through trade or socio-cultural interactions such as ceremonies.
-The languages to the north of Brisbane have a relationship to Kabi Kabi and Waka Waka, while the Moreton Bay and Brisbane languages were linked; to the south Yugambeh shared more in common with Bundjalung.
+Generally speaking, the languages of Brisbane are related with many shared/borrowed words; and traditionally individuals spoke several languages including their parents’ languages and neighbouring languages.
+The languages to the north of Brisbane have a relationship to Kabi Kabi, while the Moreton Bay and Brisbane languages were linked; to the south Yugambeh shared more in common with Bundjalung.

 While there may be an absence of audio/visual recordings from these languages, there exists some historical language material collected by a range of individuals in the 19th century as well as current community-based language activities.
-Ideally, language revival entails collating existing materials and supplementing and validating these written sources with local community knowledge.
+Ideally, language revival entails collating existing materials with local community knowledge.

-This listing languages identified within the State Library collections complements community language information sessions held in south east Queensland Centres during 2011-16.
+This listing complements community language information sessions held in South-East Queensland Centres during 2011-17.

 Languages or dialects across the region referred to in historical and/or linguistic texts include: